fwip/mtg_pronouns/reworded_cards.md

 Suspend 3--{2}{B}{B} (Rather than cast this card from your hand, pay {2}{B}{B} and exile it with three time counters on it.
 At the beginning of your upkeep, remove a time counter.
 When the last is removed, cast it without paying its mana cost.)

-Each player exiles all creature cards from their graveyard, then sacrifices all creatures they controls, then puts all cards they exiled this way onto the battlefield.
+Each player exiles all creature cards from their graveyard, then sacrifices all creatures they control, then puts all cards they exiled this way onto the battlefield.

 Loaming Shaman 2G
 ---------------